 After her recovery, Niki and Harry briefly return to Paris, where she is encouraged by other artists to continue painting in her unique self-taught style.
 They then move to Mallorca, where son Philip is born in 1955.

-In Spain, Niki discovers the work of Antonio Gaudí and is deeply affected, especially by Park Güell in Barcelona, which plants the idea to create her own sculpture garden and inspires her to use diverse materials and found objects as essential elements in her art.
+In Spain, Niki discovers the work of Antoni Gaudí and is deeply affected, especially by Park Güell in Barcelona, which plants the idea to create her own sculpture garden and inspires her to use diverse materials and found objects as essential elements in her art.

 Niki and Harry return to Paris.
 Niki meets Jean Tinguely, who will become an artistic collaborator.
 She is further inspired by the art of Paul Klee, Henri Matisse, Pablo Picasso, and Henri Rousseau.
 Niki visits the Musée d’Art Moderne de la Ville de Paris, where she also discovers the work of Jasper Johns, Willem de Kooning, Jackson Pollock, and Robert Rauschenberg.

 Niki de Saint Phalle in Deya, Mallorca, 1955.
 Photo: © Unknown The Mathews on a stroll: Laura, Harry and Niki, 1955.
 Photo: © Unknown Niki de Saint Phalle at Park Guëll, Barcelona.
 Photo: © Unknown